xavierfiechter/bitcoin-intro/README.md

 ## Step 1.
 Get a Wallet
 *Aim: Make and backup a bitcoin wallet*

-1. Download <a href="https://blockstream.com/green/" target="_blank">Blockstream Green wallet</a>.
+1. Download <a href="https://play.google.com/store/apps/details?id=com.samourai.wallet" target="_blank">Samourai Wallet</a> for Android or <a href="https://blockstream.com/green/" target="_blank">Blockstream Green wallet for iOS</a>.
-2. Make a new wallet and write down the 24 words presented to you using pen and paper.
-These 24 words act as a key to access your bitcoin.
+2. Make a new wallet and write down the words presented to you using pen and paper.
+These words act as a key to access your bitcoin.
 3. Make another copy of these words (again, using pen and paper) and put them both somewhere hidden/safe in your house.
-4. In green wallet, click receive and copy the address shown on screen, this can be done by clicking on the QR code.
+4. In the wallet, click receive and copy the address shown on screen, this can be done by clicking on the QR code.

 -----